The Disneyland Resort will close from March 14 through the end of month due to the outbreak of a new strain of coronavirus.

 “While there have been no reported cases of COVID-19 at Disneyland Resort, after carefully reviewing the guidelines of the Governor of California’s executive order and in the best interest of our guests and employees, we are proceeding with the closure of Disneyland Park and Disney California Adventure, beginning the morning of March 14 through the end of the month,” Disney said in a statement released to Twitter.

 Disneyland Resort’s three hotels will remain open until Monday, March 16.
-The Downtown Disney shopping and dining district will remain open.

 Addressing one of the major concerns of a potential closure, Disney said it will continue to pay its employees while the parks are shut down.